kavicastelo/rust-file-manipulator/readme.md

 # File Manipulator CLI Tool

-This Rust-based CLI tool allows users to manipulate files through various operations like reading, writing, and listing files in a directory.
+This Rust-based CLI tool allows users to manipulate files through various operations like reading, writing, appending, copying and deleting files in a directory.
 The tool is designed to be user-friendly, with clear command-line instructions.

 ## Features